School teaching as National Service on the home front in World War Two

 I left school in July 1941 and went on to do a two-year wartime degree in physics at Christ's College, Cambridge.
-This took me to July 1943 when I was called up.
+This took me to July 1943 when I was called up for war service.
 I was 20.

 When the call-up board looked at my qualifications, they said that my degree implied that I could teach Higher School Certificate maths, i.e. sixth form maths.
 Apparently there was a severe shortage of such teachers.
 So they told me that I would be drafted as a sixth form maths teacher.